B. C. Binning: Career

-In Binning's personal artistic practice he revealed his lifestyle.
-Known as an excellent draughtsman, he recorded his experiences in intricate line drawings: a detailed remembrance of an unusual hotel room, studies of peaceful-looking female figures, or an architectural drawing of a street in Vancouver.
-The drawings exude humour and love: a friend cutting a dog's hair or a picnic view from a high perch.
-Innovative and intelligent, his hospitality to students, colleagues and world figures alike made him a well-loved professor.
+Binning revealed his lifestyle and experiences in drawings like a friend cutting a dog's hair or a picnic view from a high perch.

-The paintings, internationally recognized and exhibited regularly, are composed and formal yet saturated with his leisurely weekends sailing the B.C.
-Coast with his wife.
-The nautical themes and the layered, regal, simple, ship forms portray a unique architectural style.
+His paintings are internationally recognized and exhibited regularly.
+They are composed from his weekends sailing the British Columbia Coast with his wife.
 The celebratory touches are often primary colours.
-The expanses of painted shapes are purely those of the coast he knew best.
+The expanses of painted shapes are purely those of the coast he knew.

-Binning's monumental accomplishments on the scene of Vancouver's art and architecture placed the city on the cultural map internationally.
-In 1946, he helped to found the Art in Living Group, which in 1949 had a major show, Design for Living, at the Vancouver Art Gallery.
+In 1946, Binning helped to found the Art in Living Group, which in 1949 had a major show, Design for Living, at the Vancouver Art Gallery.
 In 1954, works by Binning, along with those of Paul-Émile Borduas, and Jean-Paul Riopelle represented Canada at the Venice Biennale.

-His visits to Japan and personality made him an important figure in the negotiations for the Nitobe Garden at U.B.C.
+His visits to Japan and personality made him a relevant figure in the negotiations for the Nitobe Garden at U.B.C.
 He founded and presided over the U.B.C.
 Festival of the Contemporary Arts, a mold-breaking yearly avant-garde celebration spanning the decade of the 1960s in Vancouver, at the peak of which Marshall McLuhan spoke in 1964.

-Eventually he helped found the Department of Fine Arts at UBC and headed it.
+Binning headed and founded the Department of Fine Arts at U.B.C.
 He presented many papers internationally; was on advisory boards; received innumerable grants, awards, fellowships, one-person shows and retrospective exhibitions.
 He became an Officer of the Order of Canada in 1971.
-He retired in 1974.
-He died in 1976.
+Binning retired in 1974, and died in 1976.

 In 1997, the Bauhaus-influenced Binning Residence Binning designed for himself in 1941 in West Vancouver was declared a National Historic Site of Canada.
 His widow, Jessie, surviving him by three decades, had lived and managed his legacy there until then.
-When Jessie died in 2007 at the age of 101, the ownership and management of the house transferred to TLC The Land Conservancy of British Columbia.
-In 2013 TLC ran into financial difficulties and attempted to sell the house.
+When Jessie died in 2007 at the age of 101, the ownership and management of the house transferred to The Land Conservancy of British Columbia (TLC).
+In 2013, TLC ran into financial difficulties and attempted to sell the house.
 After a protracted legal battle, TLC was ordered by the Supreme Court of British Columbia to return the house to the Estate of Jessie Binning.
 In 2015, the house was purchased by Jesse Saniuk, a local philanthropist and president of Four Sails Realty Inc. The house is currently being restored by its owner.
 Binning's work continues to be shown regularly in Metro Vancouver - lately at the Vancouver Art Gallery, Burnaby Art Gallery and West Vancouver Museum; and is part of The Artists4Kids Trust.